Felicia Michaels

-Felicia Michaels (born 1964) is an American stand-up comedian.
+Felicia Michaels (born November 22, 1963) is an American stand-up comedian.

+Early life

+Michaels was born in Fort Riley, Kansas to a father in the United States Army, and a German mother.
+She was raised in several locations, living for two years in her mother's native Berlin, before the family settled in Fountain, Colorado.
+After her parents' separation, Michaels was mainly raised by her mother, who had a stroke when Michaels was fourteen years old, rendering her physically disabled.
+After his retirement from the military, her father became a film projectionist and operated a drive-in theater in Stockton, California.

 Career

-Michaels was born in Kansas and grew up in Fountain Head, Colorado.
-She began working as a comedian aged 18.
-During the 1990s, she shifted her stand-up persona from a dumb-blonde stereotype to a soft-spoken provocateur with an unrepentantly blue sense of humor.
+Before becoming a comedian, Michaels worked as wet t-shirt contestant, a stripper, cocktail waitress, later, a comedian at aged 18.
+During the 1990s, she shifted her stand-up persona from a dumb-blonde stereotype to a soft-spoken provocateur with a blue sense of humor.
 She explores such topics as the dynamics of the male/female relationship, "dirty thoughts," and the proliferation of the sensual feminist.

-She has appeared in three movies: Smart Alex, directed by Steve Oedekerk; Los Enchiladas, directed by Mitch Hedberg; and, most recently, I Am Comic, directed by Jordan Brady.
+She appeared in three films: Smart Alex, directed by Steve Oedekerk; Los Enchiladas! (also, line producer), directed by Mitch Hedberg; and, most recently, I Am Comic (2010), directed by Jordan Brady.
 She was a regular on the TV show Parental Discretion.

 She posed nude for Playboy and was featured in the October 1992 issue.

+Michaels auditioned as Phoebe Buffay for Friends.